Projectively and affinely invariant PDEs on hypersurfaces: Introduction

-Giovanni Moreno has been partially founded by the Polish National Science Centre grant under the contract number 2016/22/M/ST1/00542.
-Gianni Manno was partially supported by the ``Starting Grant per Giovani Ricercatori'' 53\_RSG16MANGIO of the Polytechnic of Turin.
-Gianni Manno and Giovanni Moreno was also partially funded by the projects ``Connessioni proiettive, equazioni di Monge-Amp\`ere e sistemi integrabili'' by Istituto Nazionale di Alta Matematica (INdAM), ``MIUR grant Dipartimenti di Eccellenza 2018-2022 (E11G18000350001)'', ``Finanziamento alla ricerca 2017-2018 (53\_RBA17MANGIO)'' and by PRIN project 2017 ``Real and Complex Manifolds: Topology, Geometry and holomorphic dynamics''.
-This work was also partially supported by the grant 346300 for IMPAN from the Simons Foundation and the matching 2015-2019 Polish MNiSW fund.
-Gianni Manno and Giovanni Moreno are members of GNSAGA of INdAM.
+G.~Manno gratefully acknowledges support by the project ``Connessioni proiettive, equazioni di Monge-Amp\`ere e sistemi integrabili'' (INdAM), ``MIUR grant Dipartimenti di Eccellenza 2018-2022 (\texttt{E11G18000350001})'', ``Finanziamento alla Ricerca'' \texttt{53\_RBA17MANGIO}, and PRIN project 2017 ``Real and Complex Manifolds: Topology, Geometry and holomorphic dynamics'' (code \texttt{2017JZ2SW5}).
+G.~Manno is a member of GNSAGA of INdAM.
+G.~Moreno is supported by the Polish National Science Centre grant under the contract number \texttt{2016/22/M/ST1/00542}, as well as by the National Science Center project “Complex contact manifolds and geometry of secants”, \texttt{2017/26/E/ST1/00231}.
+The authors thank the anonymous referee for keen comments and useful suggestions.